paypal/PayPal-iOS-SDK/docs/single_payment.md

     }
     ```

-8. [Send the payment response to your servers for verification](https://developer.paypal.com/webapps/developer/docs/integration/mobile/verify-mobile-payment/), as well as any other processing required for your business, such as fulfillment.
+8. Send the payment response to your servers for [verification](https://developer.paypal.com/webapps/developer/docs/integration/mobile/verify-mobile-payment/) or [capture](https://developer.paypal.com/webapps/developer/docs/integration/direct/capture-payment/#capture-the-payment), as well as any other processing required for your business, such as fulfillment.

-   **Tip:** At this point, the payment has been completed, and the user has been charged. **If you can't reach your server, it is important that you save the proof of payment and try again later.**
+   **Tip:** At this point, for an **immediate** payment, the payment has been completed and the user has been charged.
+For an **authorization/capture** payment, your server still must capture the payment to actually charge the user. **If you can't reach your server, it is important that you save the proof of payment and try again later.**

     ```obj-c
     // SomeViewController.m